Dunnville: 2009 Grand River flood

 On February 13, 2009, the Grand River flooded when the river ice thawed, damaging Cayuga and Dunnville.
 The next day, the CCGC Griffon proceeded up the river to help clear ice.

+Demographics

+Ethnicity

+Only those populations that comprise more than 1% of the population have been included.

+Language

+As of the 2021 census, 5,585 citizens spoke English only, 140 that spoke both official languages and five that spoke neither.

+Religion

+As of the 2021 census, 3,255 citizens were identifying as Christian and 2,395 as non-religious and secular perspectives.

 Education

 Public education is administered by the Grand Erie District School Board.
 Schools located in Dunville include: